Shehbaz rejects reports of resignation

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Pakistan Muslim League Nawaz (PML-N) President and Opposition Leader in the National Assembly Shehbaz Sharif on Sunday rejected the reports of his resignation as the party president and said that he has not disappeared from the political scene.
+ISLAMABAD: Pakistan Muslim League-Nawaz (PML-N) President and Opposition Leader in the National Assembly Shehbaz Sharif on Sunday rejected the reports of his resignation as party president and said that he has not disappeared from the political scene.

 He stressed the need for learning lessons from the past mistakes and taking the country forward.
 He said there were only two ways: either we keep ourselves mired in the past, raising slogans of ‘accountability first’ and ruining our mistakes of Bangladesh creation, Kargil or the attacks on democracy, or moving forward for welfare of the nation after admitting our mistakes.